= read.csv("../data/SaratogaHouses.csv")

 There is also a hybrid loss function, called Huber loss , which combines the advantages of squared errors and absolute deviations.
 It uses SE for small errors and AE for large errors, making it less sensitive to outliers.

-Example 13.1 To demonstrate linear regression we develop a model that predicts the price of a house, given its square footage.
+Example 13.1 (Housing Price Prediction) To demonstrate linear regression we develop a model that predicts the price of a house, given its square footage.
 This is a simplified version of a regression model used by Zillow, a house pricing site.
 First, we look at property sales data where we know the price and some observed characteristics.
 Let’s look at the scatter plot of living areas measure in squared feet and the price measured in thousands of dollars.

 Second, we build a model that predicts price as a function of the observed characteristics.
 Now, we need to decide on what characteristics do we use.
 There are many factors or variables that affect the price of a house, for example location.
 Some other basics ones include size, number of rooms, and parking.